WebAssembly/spec/spectec/test-prose/TEST.md

 15. Return v128.

 vcvtop__ lt_u2 X M_1 lt_u1 X M_2 vcvtop_u1 c_u1
-1. If the type of lt_u2 is Jnn, then:
+1. If lt_u2 is Jnn, then:
   a.
 Let Jnn_1 be lt_u2.
   b.
-If the type of lt_u1 is Jnn, then:
+If lt_u1 is Jnn, then:
     1) Let Jnn_2 be lt_u1.
     2) If vcvtop_u1 is EXTEND, then:
       a) Let (EXTEND sx) be vcvtop_u1.
       b) Let iN_1 be c_u1.
       c) Let iN_2 be $extend__($lsizenn1(Jnn_1), $lsizenn2(Jnn_2), sx, iN_1).
       d) Return [iN_2].
   c.
-If the type of lt_u1 is Fnn, then:
+If lt_u1 is Fnn, then:
     1) Let Fnn_2 be lt_u1.
     2) If vcvtop_u1 is CONVERT, then:
       a) Let (CONVERT sx) be vcvtop_u1.
       b) Let iN_1 be c_u1.
       c) Let fN_2 be $convert__($lsizenn1(Jnn_1), $lsizenn2(Fnn_2), sx, iN_1).
       d) Return [fN_2].
-2. Assert: Due to validation, the type of lt_u2 is Fnn.
+2. Assert: Due to validation, lt_u2 is Fnn.
 3. Let Fnn_1 be lt_u2.
-4. If the type of lt_u1 is Inn, then:
+4. If lt_u1 is Inn, then:
   a.
 Let Inn_2 be lt_u1.
   b.
 If vcvtop_u1 is TRUNC_SAT, then:
     1) Let (TRUNC_SAT sx) be vcvtop_u1.
     2) Let fN_1 be c_u1.
     3) Let iN_2? be $trunc_sat__($lsizenn1(Fnn_1), $lsizenn2(Inn_2), sx, fN_1).
     4) Return $list_(lane_((Inn_2 : Inn <: lanetype)), iN_2?).
-5. Assert: Due to validation, the type of lt_u1 is Fnn.
+5. Assert: Due to validation, lt_u1 is Fnn.
 6. Let Fnn_2 be lt_u1.
 7. Let fN_1 be c_u1.
 8. If (vcvtop_u1 = DEMOTE), then: